rian39/lists/log.md

 ## Wed 01 Feb 2017 10:24:50 GMT
 - new branch 'bdas'; starting work on journal submission; have manuscript from siegen
 - TODO: add reference to morris
-- TODO: read manuscript again looking for ensemble focus
+- DONE: read manuscript again looking for ensemble focus
 - TODO: read the notes above
 - TODO: read the notes in blue notebook
 - trying to calculate how many hours I need to revise the manuscript -- see blue_aug2016 notebook 152-153